thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 ## 2. What Is Agentic RAG?

-Agentic RAG is an advanced retrieval-augmented generation system that uses **LLM-powered agents** to perform multi-step reasoning, dynamic querying, and decision-making throughout the retrieval and response process.
+Agentic RAG is an advanced RAG system that uses **LLM-powered agents** to perform multi-step reasoning, dynamic querying, and decision-making throughout the retrieval and response process.

 Rather than a static query → retrieve → respond pipeline, Agentic RAG enables **autonomous LLM agents** to: